toverainc/willow-docs/docs/faq.md

 ### Does Willow support the Wyoming protocol for use with Home Assistant and ESPHome?

 No. Willow and the native Home Assistant Voice implementation have drastically different approaches to voice interfaces and assistant support.
 If you'd like to further understand the differences in our approach you can read the [detailed and very long explanation](https://github.com/toverainc/willow-inference-server/discussions/135) from Kristian Kielhofner (the creator of Willow).

+Without substantial changes to the Wyoming protocol and implementations we feel it's not ready for a commercially competitive voice assistant user experience.